vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 Anong Bhāgavatas, it is true that degrees of regard have been prescribed for those who have not received the purification by fire[^79] (or who have not done the rites or _karma_  ordained for thern), who have not the.purification due to the wearing of the caste mark ( puṅḍra) (or who have given up their sūtra ), who have not had the purification due to nāma (or who have renounced their _guru_s, gods and the like), and those who have not been initiated into the sacred _mantra_s (or who have no association with good men).
 But even these will obtain redemption by some means or other (prāyaśćitta and the like) (provided they have not deviated from their exclusive devotion (to _Bhagavān_).
 The śāstras have, indeed, laid down the rule that offences should not be committed even against these (men).
 What has been said of the potency of _karma_  _yoga_ in the following _śloka_s applies even more to that of _bhakti_ and _prapatti_: “The endeavour that has been commenced in this _karma_ -_yoga_ never ends in vain; there is no offence if it is not completed; even a small fraction of this _dharma_ redeems a n:an from measureless _samsāra_”, and “The "man who has begun _yoga_ but has not completed it never perishes either here or in the higher world.
 (Is it not clear) that the man who has done a good thing will not meet with an evil end?"
 Further the Supreme Ruler Himself said to Arjuna and _Dharma_. putra respectively :--"Even "if a man is of impure ways, if he worships me without the desire for any other fruit, he is certainly a good man (sādhu).
 He is worthy of esteem, for his intentions are good", and "Even" if my devotees are inclined to sin, no sin will cling to them, in the same way as water does not stain the leaf of the lotus".

+[^79]:
+The marks of the conch and the discus (chakra) made with red-hot iron on the two upper arms.

 It has (also) been said in the discourse between Puṇḍarīka and Nārada :- He who has sought the protection of the Lord, O best of Brahmins, whether he be clad in a garment of bark, whether he wears matted locks (jatā), whether he holds a triad of sticks (like a sannyāsin), whether he has shaved his head clean or whether he bears the marks of other _āśrama_s or whether he has not any of them- (it does not matter)-  for these are not the causes that win _mokṣa_.
 Even those who have no pity, who have wicked minds and are always inclined to evil ways --- even they attain the highest state, provided they have sought the protection of Nārāyaṇa": "If the devotees of Viṣṇu commit sins, the sins will not taint them, because they will perform _prāyaścitta_ at once.
 They purify the whole world like the rising sun."
 "The man in whom, at the end of thousands of virtuous lives, arises the thought that he is the servant of _Vāsudeva_, who is the Supreme Self in all the worlds -- that man will go to the world of _Bhagavān_.
 There is no doubt of this.
 (Such being the case), is it necessary to speak of those who, with the seoses under control, have fixed their souls in _Bhagavān_".
 In these _śloka_s, it is stated that, even if devotees of _Bhagavān_ continue to sin, they will doubtless attain _mukti_ by performing prayaschitta and that (this being so) much more easily will sinless men attain _mukti_, further the great sage declared also this, among other truths, that those who have no devotion to _Bhagavān_ will never attain the desired goal even by superior deeds of virtue: "Those  who do not turn their faces to Nārāyaṇa will never reach the desired goal, even though they have performed a hundred horse-sacrifices and many hundreds of Vajapeya sacrifices".